Frederic Austin Ogg

 Frederic Austin Ogg (February 8, 1878 – October 23, 1951) was an American political scientist.

 Biography

 Ogg was born at Solsberry, Indiana, in 1878.
 He graduated from DePauw University (Ph.B., 1899) and took post graduate courses at Indiana (A.M., 1900) and Harvard (A.M. in history, 1904, and Ph.D. in history, 1908) universities.
 After several years spent in teaching in high schools and colleges, he became associate professor of political science at the University of Wisconsin in 1914, and full professor in 1917.
+He was chair of the department of Political Science from 1925 to 1939.

 He was a member of many economic and historical societies.
+He was editor of the American Political Science Review from 1926 to 1949.
+He was president of the American Political Science Association from 1940 to 1941.

 He and Emma Virginia Perry were married in 1903.

 Works

 His literary work gave him a national reputation.
-He wrote for popular magazines, 17 books and was an editor of the American Political Science Review.
+He wrote for popular magazines and authored 17 books.
 Among his works were: